How to Budget a Vacation Without Running Out of Money Mid-Trip

 📈 Budget Calculator

 Enter your total budget and number of travelers.
 Adjust percentage sliders.
 See a visual bar chart of your allocation with per-person breakdown.
-Share your plan on X.
+Copy your results to save or share.

 🎒 Packing Checklist Generator